 There is more.
 Drug companies will be called upon to defend the prices that the Democrats hope to reduce if they can get their legislation past the president; oil companies will have to explain why they need tax breaks to swell their already swollen coffers even more; and contractors will have to confront tales of misuse of federal funds from Iraq to New Orleans.
 Not exactly a prescription for a happy New Year for the business community, reaping the harvest it sowed by increasing its financial support for Democratic candidates.

 Let me take this opportunity to wish all of those who have waded through these sometimes arcane descriptions of economic life a wonderful Christmas and a Happy New Year.

-This article orginally appeared in the Weekly Standard online on December 26, 2006
+This article originally appeared on the Weekly Standard online.